AbigailLoe/AbigailLoe.github.io/index.md

 </div>
 <br>

-Welcome to my personal website.
+Welcome to my personal website!
+It is currently under construction, so place be patient of any residual oddness.
 I am an Assistant Professor in the [Department of Mathematics, Statistics and Computer Science](https://www.macalester.edu/mscs/) at [Macalester College](https://www.macalester.edu/).

 On this site, you'll find information about my [research](/research/), [teaching](/teaching/), and [background](/about/).